iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Proximal Methods/Proximal Gradient, Forward Backwards Envelope.md

 * [Subgradient Intro](../Non-Smooth%20Calculus/Subgradient%20Intro.md)
 * [[Characterizing Functions for Optimizations]], Strong convexity is used.
 * [[Moreau Envelope and Convex Proximal Mapping]], We use the proximal operator a lot in here, and some of the important properties of the proximal operator.
-* [[../Global Lipschitz Gradient, Strong Smoothness, Equivalence and Implications | Strong Smoothness Conditions]], We use one of the smoothness property and its relations to convexity and Lipschitz of the gradient of the convex function.
+* [[../Properties of Functions/Global Lipschitz Gradient, Strong Smoothness, Equivalence and Implications| Strong Smoothness Conditions]], We use one of the smoothness property and its relations to convexity and Lipschitz of the gradient of the convex function.
   [[Proximal Gradient Method]], The old notes for proximal gradient methods when Sasha was teaching for the class.

 ---